financial empowerment, what is economic mobility

 What Is Economic Mobility?

-Economic mobility, therefore, describes the opportunity available to one individual.
-However, economic mobility is often more useful when scaled to summarize the overall opportunity in a neighborhood, city, or state.
-For example, due to historical policy decisions, some neighborhoods provide a higher rate of upward mobility.
+Economic mobility describes the opportunity available to one individual.
+However, economic mobility is often more useful when used to assess the overall opportunity in a neighborhood, city, or state.
+For example, due to historic policy decisions, some neighborhoods provide a higher rate of upward mobility.
 Considering this, some families may use measures of economic mobility to decide where to live.
-Alternatively, lawmakers may decide on different policies and programs to improve mobility in a neighborhood, city, or state.
+Alternatively, elected officials may decide on different ways to improve financial status in a neighborhood, city, or state.

-Economic mobility can also refer to the changes in economic outcomes for groups of people, or generations over time.
+Economic mobility can also refer to the changes in outcomes for groups of people, or generations over time.
 For example, since the 1940s, fewer children in each generation are earning as much as their parents’ generation.
-Additionally, certain places provide greater economic mobility than others.
-For example, low-income children growing up in Denver’s Washington Park neighborhood, on average, grow up to have an income of approximately $40,000.
-By contrast, in Denver’s Elyria-Swansea neighborhood, low-income children on average grow up to earn incomes in the mid $20,000s.
+In addition, certain places provide greater economic mobility than others.
+Low-income children growing up in Denver’s Washington Park neighborhood, on average, grow up to have an income of about $40,000.
+But in Denver’s Elyria-Swansea neighborhood, low-income children on average grow up to earn incomes far lower, in the $25,000 range.

-In considering our work, the Bell Policy Center is interested in trends in upward mobility.
+The Bell Policy Center’s work focuses on trends in upward mobility.
 We ask questions like, who is most likely to achieve upward mobility and how has this changed over time?
 How does it vary for different groups or for different areas of the state?
 How does Colorado compare to other states and to the nation as a whole in terms of economic mobility?
-What policies and systems are affecting economic mobility in Colorado, for better or for worse?
+What decisions and systems change financial status in Colorado, for better or for worse?

 How Is It Measured?

-Because it shows us economic status over time, there are two elements that make up a measure of economic mobility: time and an economic indicator.
-Most often, income is the easiest economic indicator to use.
-However, there are many elements that feed into economic well-being, including education, health, homeownership, wealth, and other indirect measures of economic status.
+There are two elements that make up a measure of economic mobility: time and an economic metric.
+Most often, income is the easies metric to use.
+Many elements feed into economic well-being, including education, health, homeownership, wealth, and other measures of economic status.

-• Change in indicator over time.
-We might look at the change in an individual economic indicator — for example, one individual’s income over time.
+• We might look at the change in an individual metric — for example, one individual’s income over time.
 These income changes could be averaged for groups of people to show how a certain group’s economic mobility is.
-If those people are from the same neighborhood but of different races, we could average the overall change in income and compare economic mobility for people by race, but who were born in the same geographic location.
+If those people are from the same neighborhood but of different races, we could average the overall change in income and compare economic mobility for people by race, but who were born in the same location.
 If there are significant gaps in economic mobility for two groups of people from the same neighborhood and with similar household income at birth then we would know that something besides neighborhood factors are leading to gaps in economic mobility.
-In this hypothetical, if the groups of people differ only in terms of race/ethnicity, we could infer that systemic racism is causing significant gaps in economic mobility.
+In this example, if the groups of people differ only in terms of race/ethnicity, we could infer that systemic racism is causing significant gaps in economic mobility.
 To see if this is true, we could see if there are racially-driven gaps in other measures of economic mobility to help home in on the root cause of economic mobility gaps.

-• Change across generations.
-Another way to measure trends in economic mobility is to see if an individual earns more money than their parents.
-This allows us to measure economic mobility across generations.
+• Another way to measure trends in economic mobility is to see if an individual earns more money than their parents.
+This allows us to measure progress across generations.
 Because wealth building traditionally occurs across generations, a fair society would create more economic mobility for each generation.

 • Indirect indicators.
 However, the consequence of this is we don’t know the economic mobility of people who are currently children.
 This is where indirect measures can help us make estimates about the current conditions of economic opportunity.
 As we know, educational attainment is strongly related to someone’s income.
 So, it can be easier to measure which neighborhoods or cities are allowing for people to pursue postsecondary education.
 While not directly measuring income changes over time, educational attainment in different neighborhoods helps illustrate which neighborhoods are providing more opportunity for upward mobility.
 This is especially useful when we control for different variables, such as race, ethnicity, average income, and other indicators of mobility.